QU-CMPT542-Fall2016/Downloads/README.md

 |  15  | December 26th  | Review                    |             |

 Footnote Explanation:
-1 - This paper will not be included in the final exam.
+1 - This paper will not be included in the final exam (but it is included in the midterm).